How to Choose Exterior Paint for Your Home

 2. How Much Time Do You Have?

-While better grade oil-based paints are considerably durable and water-resistant.
+While better-grade oil-based paints are considerably durable and water-resistant.
 Oil-based products are typically only used on metal handrails, hardware, mailboxes, and other metal substrates.
-The problem is oil-based paints dry slowly.
+The problem is that oil-based paints dry slowly.
 So, make sure the weather is clear.

 3. The Color Choice